fieldraccoon/HostEnumerator/plan.md

 called scans

-we will also intend to
+we will also intend to add features for subdomains and vhosts